shashankRanaNW/LAB6_MULTITHREADING_FILES_23-24_TAKEHOME/README.md

 6. #### **`HISF:<options>\n`**
    * This command can only be issued by root users.
 In case a normal user issues this command, the server responds with 'EROR:UNAUTHORIZED\n' (1 mark -- note that its is EROR, not ERROR)
-   * When a server receives the HISF command, it will return back a specific type of file.
+   * When a server receives the HISF command from a root user, it will return back a specific type of file.
    * The type of file is identified based on options.
 Options are separated by `|`.
    * -t option indicates the type of file: individual(01), group communication(02), or broadcast(03).
    * When -t is 01 or 02, then -n option is also expected. -n will be the `<username>` in case of individual, and `<groupname>` in case of group communication.
    * Example commands are `HISF:-t 01|-n alice@10.0.0.10\n` or `HISF:-t 02|-n GoodOnes\n` or `HISF:-t 03\n`.
      1. In the first case, if bob issued this command, then a file with all communication between bob and alice will be returned to bob.
 In case no communication between alice and bob has occured, a blank file with the appropriate name will be created on the server and returned back to bob.
 (1 mark)
      2. In the second case, if bob issued this command and bob is part of GoodOnes, then the file 02_GoodOnes.txt will be returned.
 If there has been no MCST for GoodOnes, then a blank file with the appropriate name will be created on the server and returned back to bob (0.5 marks).
-If bob is not part of GoodOnes, then 'EROR:UNAUTHORIZED\n' will be returned.
+If bob is not part of GoodOnes, then 'EROR:UNAUTHORIZED\n' will be returned (this is true even if bob was a root user).
      3. In the third case, all 03_bcst.txt file will be returned back to bob.

 7.  #### **`EXIT\n`**